-George is a solicitor in our City Road office.
+George is a solicitor in our London office.
 She joined DPG as a paralegal assisting Sarah Ricca in 2017 before training in both our civil actions against public authorities team with Jo Eggleton and Christina Juman, and our public law and discrimination team with Sasha Rozansky, Robyn Taylor and Louise Whitfield.
 During her training she has assisted with a wide range of complex litigation across public and private law cases.
 She has also helped families who have suffered bereavement as a result of failings of the state, and pursued complaints against the police and other public bodies.
 She has worked on a number of high profile cases involving claims of discrimination, breaches of the Human Rights Act and systemic challenges including in R (Esther Louise Leighton) v the Lord Chancellor (about costs rules in discrimination cases) and R (XN) v Secretary of State for the Home Department (about anti-social behaviour and violence in asylum support accommodation).

 Before joining DPG, George worked in Parliament for a number of years both as a political researcher and leading a MP’s casework team.
 Prior to that she worked for a boutique criminal law firm and worked for a political party as a campaign organiser.